gvwilson/thirdbit/fiction/maddy-roo/index.md

 "This one does not know why,
 but those memories create strong positive feedback."

-"Strong positive---you mean they feel good?
+"Strong positive—you mean they feel good?
 So he's a friend?"

 Dockety hesitated.